ol3d/home-ops/docs/setup/mgmt/mgmt-setup.md

 ## Download and Install Debian

-Download [Debian 11](https://www.debian.org/distrib/netinst) and flash it to a bootable drive using a tool such as [Rufus](https://rufus.ie/en/) or [Balena Etcher](https://www.balena.io/etcher/).
+Download [Debian 12](https://www.debian.org/distrib/netinst) and flash it to a bootable drive using a tool such as [Rufus](https://rufus.ie/en/) or [Balena Etcher](https://www.balena.io/etcher/) (if using a Windows machine).

-On the management node, boot from the newly created boot drive, and install Debain onto the system.
+On the management node, boot from the newly created boot drive, to begin the Debain installation process.

 ## Update and Install Packages